TonyPhipps/SIEM/Incident-Response-Plan.md

 The Knowledge Base will be referenced often and maintained by Senior Incident Responders.
 Incident Responders are to assist in keeping articles up to date and reflective of current procedures by updating as soon as possible when steps change for any reason (i.e. software updates, governance updates, improvements in knowledge or experience gained).

+Incident Responders must have a strong command of the analysis tools at their disposal.
+This organization provides support by providing Incident Responders with specialized training, continuing education, and a lab environment to maintain awareness and familiarity.
+Automated analysis and alerting tools only provide the beginnings of understanding a security incident, and only a skilled analyst provided with appropriate tools can complete the picture.

 ## Internally-Gathered Indicators of Compromise